-4.3 Platform
+5.1 Platform

-4.3.1 JADE - Multi-agent System Framework
+4 5.1.1 JADE - Multi-agent System Framework

-The multi-agent system framework used for the implementation of the simulation project was JADE which is a software framework that uses the Java programming language for the multi-agent system implementation [Bel07].
-JADE is FIPA-compliant - a setting computer software standard for agent development - meaning that implementations in the same or different programming language can interact within the same environment, creating a flexible approach for open systems that wishes the inlet and outlet of agents.
-A FIPA standard also allows the proper communication between agents by defining ontologies for agent's understanding of exchanged messages within its container's.
+The multi-agent system framework chosen for the implementation of the simulation project was

+- G JADE which is a software framework that uses the Java programming language for the multi-agent system implementation [Bel07].
+JADE is FIPA-compliant - a setting computer software standard - 8 for agent development meaning that implementations in the same or different programming language can interact within the same environment, creating a flexible approach for open systems - that wishes the inlet and outlet of agents.
+A FIPA standard also allows the proper communication between agents by defining ontologies for agent's understanding of exchanged messages within - 12 its container's.

 Architecture Regarding the creation of agents, it is always needed at least one identifier which can be the FIPA Agent Identifier (AID), being an agent label that distinguishes it unambiguously.
-Hence, an agent should be registered in a transport address in order to be identified for the multiagent system's interaction.
-The execution of agents is made recurring to containers that host the agents that should communicate and interact in a multi-agent architecture's definition.
-In JADE, there's a principal container - main-container - that has a mandatory execution independent from the creation of another's, and two different agents are created with it: the Directory Facilitator (DF) and Agent Management System (AMS).
-The first one is not mandatory, and provides yellow pages services - accurate, complete and timely list of agents - to all the authorized pages, and the second provides coverage of container's operations such as migration, creation and deletion of agents.
-The JADE architecture allows the creation of several containers that could be distributed over the network, enabling the distribution of computer processing and the execution of different containers at the same time, in different locations.
-Figure 4.1 represents the relationship between the elements that composes JADE platform and the tools to promote a container's interaction.
+Hence, an agent should be registered in a transport address in order to be identified for the multi agent system's interaction.
+The execution of agents is made recurring to containers that host the

+- agents that should communicate and interact in a multi-agent architecture's definition.
+In JADE, there's a principal container - main-container - that has a mandatory execution independent from - the creation of another's, and two different agents are created with it: the Directory Facilitator - 20 (DF) and Agent Management System (AMS).
+The first one is not mandatory, and provides yellow pages services accurate, complete and timely list of agents to all the authorized pages, and - the second provides coverage of container's operations such as migration, creation and deletion of agents.
+The JADE architecture allows the creation of several containers that could be distributed - over the network, enabling the distribution of computer processing and the execution of different containers at the same time, in different locations.
+Figure 5.1 represents the relationship between - the elements that composes JADE platform and the tools to promote a container's interaction.
+The communication through agents living in different containers is possible using the Inter- - nal Message Transport Protocol (IMTP) and it is not mandatory the usage of FIPA standards for the interpretation of messages, since it is used for the internal platform communication only [Bel07].
+For the identification of registered agents in the containers, a Global Agent Descriptor Table (GADT) is maintained in cache that provides its current status and location in the JADE's system.

-Figure 4.1: JADE architecture [Bel07]
+Figure 5.1: JADE architecture [Bel07]